 - Maintain smoke alarms.
 Test them once a month.

-- If the alarm uses regular batteries, change them at least once a year.
-An easy way to remember is to change the batteries when you change your clocks.
-A “chirping” sound indicates that it’s time to change
+- If the alarm uses regular batteries, change the batteries when you change your clocks.
+A “chirping” sound indicates that it’s time to change the batteries.

 Protect Your Home and Family with Carbon Monoxide Alarms